OpenVoiceOS/ovos-ww-plugin-snowboy/readme.md

 # Training your own wake word

+You can use the hosted instance at https://snowboy.2022.us to train and download your model

-You can spin up a docker container and train your model, this only works in x86
+Alternatively you can spin up a docker container locally, this only works in x86

 `docker run -it -p 8000:8000 rhasspy/snowboy-seasalt`

 then navigate to http://localhost:8000

-Alternatively you can use the hosted instance at http://167.172.238.67:8000 and simply download your model  # TODO domain name

 [training source code](https://github.com/seasalt-ai/snowboy)